adrimsaav/schedule/README.md

 # Challenging Code Parts

 The routes/index.js and controllers/appts.js files were the most difficult for me.
-I needed assistance with these fragments of code, did a lot of research, asked experienced software engineers, and still don't quite understand how it works.
+I needed assistance with these fragments of code, did a lot of research, asked some experts for advice, and still don't quite understand how it works.
 I'm glad it does, but my app still looks very simplistic.
 I wanted to incorporate a lot of things, but these files drained me.
 I couldn't add everything I wanted to, and some objects in the models/user.js file were never called.

 ![routes/index.js](/public/images/ss8.png)